 Pursuant to N.J.S.A.
 18A:37-15(a) and N.J.A.C.
-6A:16-7.1(a)1, the district has involved a broad-base of school and community members, including parents, students, instructional staff, student support services staff, school administrators, and school volunteers, as well as community organizations, such as faith-based, health and human service, business and law enforcement, in the development of this Policy.
-Based on locally determined and accepted core ethical values adopted by the Board, pursuant to N.J.A.C.
-6A:16-7.1(a)2, the Board must develop guidelines for student conduct pursuant to N.J.A.C.
+6A:16-7.1(a)1, the district has involved a broad-base of school and community members, including parents, school employees, volunteers, students, and community representatives instructional staff, student support services staff, school administrators, and school volunteers, as well as community organizations, such as faith-based, health and human service, business and law enforcement, in the development of this Policy.

+Pursuant to N.J.A.C.
+6A:16-7.1, Based on locally determined and accepted core ethical values adopted by the Board, pursuant to N.J.A.C.
+6A:16-7.1(a)2, the Board developed must develop guidelines for student conduct, taking pursuant to N.J.A.C.
 6A:16-7.1.
-These guidelines for student conduct will take into consideration the developmental ages of students, the severity of the offenses and students' histories of inappropriate behaviors, and the mission and physical facilities of the individual school(s) in the district.
+These guidelines for student conduct will take into consideration the nature of the behavior; the nature of the student's disability, if any and to the extent relevant; the developmental ages of students; the severity of the offenses and students' histories of inappropriate behaviors, and the mission and physical facilities of the individual school(s) in the district.
 This Policy requires all students in the district to adhere to the rules established by the school district and to submit to the remedial and consequential measures that are appropriately assigned for infractions of these rules.

 Pursuant to N.J.A.C.
-6A:16-7.1, the Superintendent must annually provide to students and their parents the rules of the district regarding student conduct.
+6A:16-7.1, the Superintendent shall must annually provide to students and their parents the rules of the district regarding student conduct.
 Provisions shall be made for informing parents whose primary language is other than English.

 The district prohibits active or passive support for acts of harassment, intimidation, or bullying.
-Students are encouraged to support other students who:
+The school district will Students are encouraged to support other students who:

-- 1. Walk away from acts of harassment, intimidation, and bullying when they see them; - 2.
+- 1. Walk away from acts of harassment, intimidation, or and bullying when they see them; - 2.
 Constructively attempt to stop acts of harassment, intimidation, or bullying; - 3.
 Provide support to students who have been subjected to harassment, intimidation, or bullying; and - 4.
-Report acts of harassment, intimidation, and bullying to the designated school staff member. - D. Consequences and Appropriate Remedial Actions
+Report acts of harassment, intimidation, or and bullying to the designated school staff member. - D. Consequences and Appropriate Remedial Actions